laisario/florg/README.md

-# smartFiles - File Organizer by Command line
+# florg - File Organizer by Command line

 A powerful CLI tool for batch file renaming and organizing with an intuitive interface, preview mode, and undo capability.